 • Always use the bottom shelf of your fridge to thaw raw meat, poultry and fish or seafood.
 This will prevent juices from dripping down onto other foods.
 If you can put the item on a plate, even better.

-• Use separate cutting boards for raw meat, fish and poultry.
-Avoid wooden cutting boards because they are porous and can absorb fluids and other contaminates.
+• Use separate cutting boards for raw meat, fish, and poultry.
+Avoid wooden cutting boards because they are porous and can absorb fluids and other contaminants.

 • Store cooked foods in your fridge below 40 degrees F.

 • Foods that are stored in the fridge are safe for up to four days if stored below the recommended temperature.
 Foods containing seafood can be stored in the fridge for up to two days.